RedisLabs/redislabs-docs/content/rs/administering/designing-production/active-active.md

 In the case of an Active-Active database:

 - Multiple past replication IDs and offsets are stored to allow for multiple syncs
-- The Active-Active backlog is also sent to the slave during a full sync
+- The Active-Active backlog is also sent to the replica during a full sync

 {{< warning >}}
 Full sync triggers heavy data transfers between geo-replicated instances of an Active-Active database.